 - 13+ Postpartum Body Changes (+ Care Tips & FAQ’s)

 - 15 Important Things To Do Before Baby Comes

 The first few days home with a newborn are ROUGH!

 Lack of sleep is an under statement.
 Enlist the help of your partner, family, and friends if possible to make the transition smoother.

 Postpartum depressions and emotional changes are also common.
-It is extremely important to be vocal about what you are feeling and call your doctors if you have any questions or concerns.
+It is extremely important to be vocal about what you are feeling and call your doctor if you have any questions or concerns.

 All birth stories are different.
-But knowing what to expect during a vaginal hospital birth can help you be prepared when you time comes.
+But knowing what to expect during a vaginal hospital birth can help you be prepared when your time comes.

 Preparing for birth is a great thing, but also remember… getting the baby out safely and keeping mama happy and healthy by whatever means necessary is the goal!